Systemic Candidiasis is an Invasive Candida Yeast Infection

 Systemic Candidiasis Can Spread Throughout The Body

 Systemic candidiasis is when candida spreads throughout the body, and it can be life-threatening.
 Infection might include the brain, heart, kidneys, eyes, liver, genital tract and joints.
-This form occurs most often in people with low white blood cell counts (neutropenia).
+This type happens generally in individuals with low white blood cell counts (neutropenia).
 This type of infection is also called disseminated candidiasis.

 Systemic candidiasis can be very difficult to diagnose.
 This type of infection in the blood may come from a local infection (like the mouth or site of a catheter) as well as from infection of internal organs.
-The problem with systemic candida is that candida may only briefly be present in the blood when an internal organ is infected, therefore a blood test result is not always the most reliable way of determining this type of infection.
+The problem with systemic candida is that candida may only briefly be present in the blood when an internal organ is infected, therefore a blood test result is not always the most efficient method of identifying this kind of infection.

 Systemic candida drug treatments